nikolaygubin/tcp_chat/README.md

-# TO build run this commands:
+# TO build execute this commands:

 ## git submodules update --init --recursive